• Home

 Tongue and lip ties refer to a physical restriction by tissue in the mouth that either connects the tongue to the floor of the mouth or the tissue in the upper and lower lip causing tension and improper oral rest posture.

-Restriction of oral tissues (ties) can lead to your tongue not moving independently causing a list of problems both physically and emotionally, as well as increase in infections, enlarged tonsils, pain, increase in cavities and oral decay and inattention/behavioral difficulties.
+Restriction of oral tissues (ties) can lead to your tongue not moving independently causing a list of problems both physically and emotionally, as well as an increase in infections, enlarged tonsils, pain, an increase in cavities and oral decay, and inattention/behavioral difficulties.

-*Note there are many factors that contribute to the above.
-A full evaluation by an open air specialist and a myofunctional therapist is necessary to determine if a tie is a factor in function.*
+*Note many factors contribute to the above.
+A full evaluation by an open-air specialist and a myofunctional therapist is necessary to determine if a tie is a factor in function.*

 Your oral resting posture matters!

 A release of tissue requires therapy for anywhere from 2-12 months to relieve some symptoms.
-Other specialist may needed including cranial sacral, speech and language, or additional orthodontics or open air procedures (ENT) are necessary to make gains.
-Your therapist will work closely with you to assist you in recommendations and collaboration with a team best suited for your needs.
+Another specialist may be needed including cranial sacral, speech, and language, or other orthodontics or open-air procedures (ENT) are necessary to make gains.
+Your therapist will work closely with you to assist you with recommendations and collaborate with a team best suited to your needs.

 Preferred Providers